sonukumarraj007/sql-notes/sample-code-1.md

 select * from employees where salary > (select AVG(salary) from employees);

 select first_name, last_name from employees where salary > (select AVG(salary) from employees);

+select distinct city from employees where city REGEXP '^[AEIOU]';

+select distinct city from employees where NOT city REGEXP '^[AEIOU]';